Posthumous Fragments of Margaret Nicholson: Synopsis

 Shelley and Hogg presented the poems as being written by Margaret Nicholson herself but which were "edited by her nephew, John FitzVictor" and published after her death.
 John FitzVictor was not a real person but contrived by Shelley and Hogg.
 In the play on words he was the son of Victor, intended as an allusion to the co-author of Original Poetry by Victor and Cazire, and the nephew of Margaret Nicholson who had located the poetical fragments.
+"Fitz" is a Norman prefix meaning "son of", derived from the Old French word "fils" and the Latin "filius".
+So "FitzVictor" was "son of Victor".
 Moreover, Margaret Nicholson was alive at the time of publication and living in Bethlem Hospital.

 The work is important because it shows the early political views and radicalism that would evolve in Shelley's later writings.
 In this work Shelley, in the guise of Margaret Nicholson, attacks the British monarchy as oppressive and burdensome on the people.
 He expresses his antiwar and antimonarchical views.
 He blames absolutist and monarchist governments for fomenting wars.
 These political views would be developed further in Queen Mab in 1812.
 This work is significant as the earliest expression of Shelley's political radicalism and reformist views.

-Shelly perceived "Monarchs" as the "Oppressors of mankind".
+Shelley perceived "Monarchs" as the "Oppressors of mankind".
 He wrote: "Kings are but dust—the last eventful day/Will level all and make them lose their sway;/Will dash the sceptre from the Monarch's hand,/And from the warrior's grasp wrest the ensanguin'd brand."
-Shelley would later more fully develop these political views, in Queen Mab, The Revolt of Islam, and "Ozymandias".
+Shelley would later more fully develop these political views in Queen Mab, The Revolt of Islam, and "Ozymandias".
 This early work is important because it shows the genesis and initial development of Shelley's views on politics and political reform.